ningchaoar/portfolio-examples/pytorch/gpt2/README.md

 ```

 ## Run the tests (optional)
-Setup your environment as explained above and run `python3 -mv pytest` from the root folder.
+Setup your environment as explained above and run `python3 -m pytest` from the root folder.

 ## Quick start with generated mock dataset